MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-monitoring-types.md

     ![Servers to monitor](./media/azure-sql-management-pack/adding-servers.png)

 6. In the **Server Name** field, enter a name of the Azure SQL Database server that you want to monitor, select a Run As Account associated with the SQL Server credentials, and click **OK**.
-The [sysadmin](/sql/relational-databases/security/authentication-access/server-level-roles#fixed-server-level-roles) role are required.
+The [sysadmin](/sql/relational-databases/security/authentication-access/server-level-roles#fixed-server-level-roles) role is required.

     ![Server name](./media/azure-sql-management-pack/entering-server-name.png)